 From The Beginning It Has Not Been This Way

-We now come to our Lord’s third distinct point in his phrase.
+We now come to our Lord’s third distinct point in His phrase.
 Jesus said, “But from the beginning it has not been this way”.
-The church has taken this to mean that God’s intention for the duration of marriage to be for the entire lifetime of the marriage partners.
+The church has taken this to mean that God’s intention is for the duration of marriage to be for the entire lifetime of the marriage partners.
 I think that we can all agree that God’s intent was for marriage to last as long as the partners lasted, but that is only part of what Jesus was saying.
 Jesus’ use of the phrase, “from the beginning” is a clear reference to God’s institution of marriage prior to man’s fall into sin.
-Then man’s fall into sin transpired subsequently to “the beginning” bringing the hardness of men’s hearts into every marriage occasionally necessitating divorce.
+Then man’s fall into sin transpired subsequent to “the beginning” bringing the hardness of men’s hearts into every marriage occasionally necessitating divorce.
 Then hard hearted men abused the natural law’s provision of divorce necessitating Moses’ guidelines for divorce, which still gets abused by the hard hearted.

 Finally, we arrive at Jesus’ second distinct point that reads: “Moses permitted you to divorce your wives.”
-So then, John Milton explained that God instituted marriage because Adam was lonely (“It is not good for the man to be alone” Genesis 2:18), and God provided the perfect solution (woman) to alleviate man’s loneliness.
-God’s intentions were that this special friendship would last forever, but then man fell into sin and his fall was so great that we have the following recorded in Genesis 6:5-7:
+John Milton explained that God instituted marriage because Adam was lonely (“It is not good for the man to be alone” Genesis 2:18), and God provided the perfect solution (woman) to alleviate man’s loneliness.
+God’s intentions were that this special friendship would last forever, but then man fell into sin; a fall so great that we have the following recorded in Genesis 6:5-7:

 “Then the Lord saw that the wickedness of man was great on the earth, and that every intent of the thoughts of his heart was only evil continually.
 The Lord was sorry that He had made man on the earth, and He was grieved in His heart.
 The Lord said, ‘I will blot out man whom I have created from the face of the land…for I am sorry that I have made them.”